jamesots/maz/README.md

 Instructions
 ------------

 Maz supports all undocumented Z80 instructions.
-See this webiste for a list of undocumented instructions: http://clrhome.org/table/
+See this website for a list of undocumented instructions: http://clrhome.org/table/

 The Z80 instruction syntax is a little inconsitent around some 8-bit instructions, for example ADD A,B includes the accumulator, but SUB B doesn't.
 When using Maz the "A," is optional for all of the following instructions: ADD, ADC, SUB, SBC, AND, XOR, OR, CP.